-(sixty days for refunding bonds) to the state board of education. § 22-42-125 and § 22-43-108.

-Continuing BONDS.
-Submit via the EMMA Dataport notice of a material event as specified under SEC Rules facility, the official in charge of the jail or facility shall report to CDE the actual number of juveniles who received education service at the jail or facility during the prior calendar month to whom the school district provided educational services at the jail or facility.
-On or before the 15th day of each month following a month where a jail or facility reported the number of juveniles who received educational services at the jail of facility, CDE shall pay the school district that provided the educational services the appropriate amount based on the daily rate established for approved facility schools. § 22-54-129.
+Continuing BONDS refunding bonds) to the state board of education.
+Sections 22-42-125; 22-43-108.
+Submit via EMMA Dataport notice of a material event as specified under SEC Rules and Continuing Disclosure Certificate in a timely manner not in excess of ten business days after the occurrence of the event.
+Continuing CRS 22-54-129 On or before the 15 th day of each month where a juvenile (charged as an adult) is held in jail or facility, the official in charge of the jail or facility shall report to CDE the actual number of juveniles who received education service at the jail or facility during the prior calendar month to whom the school district provided educational services at the jail or facility.
+On or before the 15 th day of each month following a month where a jail or facility reported the number juveniles who received educational services at the jail or facility, CDE shall pay the school district that provided the educational services the appropriate amount based on the daily rate established for approved facility schools.
+Section 22-54-129.